macklab/ems_cv_template/README.md

 install.packages("fontawesome")
 ```

-(If this doesn’t work, it’s possible that the following might help):
+If this doesn’t work, it’s possible that the following might help:

 ```r
 install.packages(”rsvg”)